-RESEARCH and SCHOLARS DAY 2019
+RESEARCH and SCHOLARS DAY 2022

-DEADLINE for submitting abstracts for poster session: Friday, March 22, 2019, noon.
+DEADLINE for submitting abstracts for poster session: Friday, April 1, 2022 noon.

-A brochure with a detailed schedule of posters & presentations will be available in early May, 2019.
+A brochure with a detailed schedule of posters & presentations will be available in early May, 2022.

-Research & Scholars Day 2015
+Research & Scholars Day Poster Session

 Content may include:

-- Only one poster per presenter is allowed.
+noon on April 1, 2022.
+Only one poster per presenter is allowed.

-- Each poster will be assigned a number and a poster board location.
+3′ wide by up to 5′ tall.
+Poster boards will be set up “refrigerator” style (3′ wide by up to 5′ tall).
+Each poster will be assigned a number and a poster board location.

-- Presenter is responsible for ensuring his/her poster is delivered and affixed to the poster board.
+The presenter is responsible for ensuring his/her poster is delivered and affixed to the poster board.

 T-pins will be available at the registration desk.

 Poster set-up is between 8:00 – 9:00 am on the day of the event.

-Poster session takes place from 4:00 – 5:30 pm on the event day.
+Poster session takes place from 4:00 – 5:00 pm on the event day.
 Presenters must be stationed by their posters and available to discuss them during this time.

 Posters must be removed between 5:30 pm and 6:00 pm on the day of the event.
 Any posters remaining at the end of the day will be discarded.

 Thanks for participating!

 Abstracts will be accepted via the web registration form only.
 Hard copies, disks, or email submissions will not be accepted.
-Deadline: Noon on Friday, March 22, 2019.
+Deadline: Noon on Friday, April 1, 2022.

 Instructions for submitting an abstract:

 You must be logged into a UVA server with your Net Badge to upload your abstract on the registration webpage.

 Save the Word file with your abstract as a PDF file.
 Include your name as part of the file name (i.e., Johnson-Mary-R&S_Abstract.pdf).

-- Check the appropriate box during submission to indicate if the presenting author is a resident, clinical fellow, research fellow, or other.
+using the “Attach Abstract” button.
+The registration form is linked in the left-hand menu. online registration form, Check the appropriate box during submission to indicate if the presenting author is a resident, clinical fellow, research fellow, or other.

 Check the appropriate box during submission to indicate if the abstract should be considered for the Shyr-Te Ju Award.

-- Abstracts will be arranged thematically and will be numbered in the order they are received.
+Once you have submitted your abstract online, we cannot accept revisions.
+The abstract will be reproduced as submitted.
+Abstracts will be arranged thematically and will be numbered in the order they are received.
 A listing of all abstracts will be available online one week prior to the event.

-- Abstract should be created in Word and submitted as a PDF document.
+The abstract should be created in Word and submitted as a PDF document.
 See above.